bixentemal/NLP_notes_and_exercises/Speech_and_NLP_Jurafsky_Martin_Stanford/chapter3.md

  we could estimate the joint probability of an entire sequence of words by multiplying together a number of conditional probabilities.

+The bigram model <b>approximates the probability of a word given all the previous words</b> P(wn|w1:n−1) by using only the conditional probability of the preceding word P(wn|wn−1).

  The intuition of the n-gram model is that instead of computing the probability of a word given its entire history, we can approximate the history by just the last few words.